nikmedoed/easy-video-compress/README.md

 The script will calculate the required video bitrate and downscale resolution as needed to meet the size target.

+### 3. GUI Mode

+Launch the script without any arguments (or pass `--gui`) to open a simple drag-and-drop interface.
+Drop multiple videos onto the window or use the **Add Videos** button.
+Conversion starts automatically and the queue shows per-file progress.
+The 5 MB mode toggle controls whether each file is compressed for size or by CRF.

 ## Windows Context Menu & PowerShell Integration

 To add a **Compress video (FFmpeg)** entry to the right-click menu: